pandabearoffl18/netflix-movie-discovery/README.md

 - ⭐ Movie ratings
 - 📱 Responsive interface
 - 🎨 Netflix-inspired UI
+- 🃏 Interactive movie cards

 ## 🛠️ Technologies

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

 ## 📸 Screenshots

-[Add screenshots here]
+> Screenshots of the final interface will be added here.

 ## 🚀 Live Demo

-[Add deployed website]
+> Live website link will be added here.

-## 👨‍💻 Authors
+## 👥 Team

-Yasothan Selvan

-Tanussha Ganasan

-Vivhega Nalinee Veeloo

-Sharvina Paramasivam
+- **Yasothan Selvan**
+- **Tanussha Ganasan**
+- **Vivhega Nalinee Veelo**
+- **Sharvina Paramasivam**

-## Copyright
+## 🎓 Academic Project

-LDCW6113 Fundamentals of Digital Competence with Basic Programming | Group Project (Trimester 2210)
+**LDCW6113 — Fundamentals of Digital Competence with Basic Programming**

+Multimedia University (MMU)
+Cyberjaya, Malaysia
-MMU Cyberjaya @ 2026
+2026

+---

+*This project was developed for educational purposes and is not affiliated with Netflix.*